SQweb-team/Multipass-WordPress-Plugin/src/readme.txt

 If it doesn't work, contact us at hello@sqweb.com and we'll be in touch as soon as possible.

-= Personnalize Paywall button =

-Since 2.2.4 you can personnalize Paywall button for corresponding with your website You need to use the CSS class
-`
-sqw-paywall-button-container
-`
-For personnalize the div contain button

 = Using this plugin with a load-balancer or a reverse proxy =

 Please make sure that you're forwarding client IPs properly.
 A detailed thread with example configurations is available [here]("https://core.trac.wordpress.org/ticket/9235").

 If you need any help, email us at hello@sqweb.com and one of our engineers will check your configuration with you.

 == Frequently asked questions ==